RUTUJA-8397/RUTUJA-8397.github.io/docs /resources/labs-intro.md

-# Labs Introduction — IT Infrastructure & DevOps
+# Labs Introduction — IT Infrastructure & Management and DevOps

 Welcome to the **lab environment** of this course.